Identification-robust inference for the LATE with high-dimensional covariates: Abstract

 \section{Abstract}

-This paper presents an inference method for the local average treatment effect (LATE) in the presence of high-dimensional covariates, irrespective of the strength of identification.
-We propose a novel high-dimensional conditional test statistic with uniformly correct asymptotic size.
-We provide an easy-to-implement algorithm to infer the high-dimensional LATE by inverting our test statistic and employing the double/debiased machine learning method.
-Simulations indicate that our test is robust against both weak identification and high dimensionality concerning size control and power performance, outperforming other conventional tests.
-Applying the proposed method to railroad and population data to study the effect of railroad access on urban population growth, we observe that our methodology yields confidence intervals that are 49\% to 92\% shorter than conventional results, depending on specifications. \\ {\bf Keywords:} Weak identification, local average treatment effect, double/debiased machine learning, high-dimensional covariates.
+This paper presents an inference method for the local average treatment effect (LATE) in the presence of high-dimensional covariates, regardless of the strength of identification.
+We propose an orthogonalized Anderson-Rubin test statistic that maintains uniformly valid asymptotic size.
+We provide an easy-to-implement algorithm for inferring the high-dimensional LATE by inverting our test statistic and employing the double/debiased machine learning method.
+Simulation results show that our test achieves better size control under both weak identification and high dimensionality, outperforming conventional alternatives.
+Applying the proposed method to railroad and population data to study the effect of railroad access on urban population growth, we observe wider confidence intervals than those obtained using conventional methods. \\ {\bf Keywords:} Weak identification, local average treatment effect, double/debiased machine learning \\ {\bf JEL Codes:} C12, C21, C26, C55